Bretylol Side Effects

 Generic Name: bretylium

-Note: This page contains information about the side effects of bretylium.
-Some of the dosage forms included on this document may not apply to the brand name Bretylol.
+Note: This document contains side effect information about bretylium.
+Some of the dosage forms listed on this page may not apply to the brand name Bretylol.

 Applies to bretylium: injectable solution, intravenous solution